 Top 10 Interview No No's

-The way you ask questions in an interview can easly get you or your company in legal trouble.
-Read this article and share the Top 10 Interview No No's with every interviewer you know.
+The questions you ask in an interview can easily land you or your company in legal trouble.
+Read this article and share the Top 10 Interview No-No's with every interviewer you know.

-Use the following list to help you stay out of trouble and keep candidates interested in working for your company.
+The following list will help you avoid trouble and keep candidates interested in working for your company.

 1. Stay Away from Humor - Jokes, anecdotes and witticisms are the most readily misunderstood means of communication.
 To avoid sending the wrong message, speak literally.
 Also, attempts at humor on sensitive subjects (gender, age, national origin, etc.) are never acceptable.